tedneward/Azgaarnoth/Races/Elves.md

 * **Elf Weapon Training**.
 You have proficiency with the longsword, shortsword, shortbow, and longbow.

 * **Extra Language**.
 You can read, speak, and write one additional language of your choice.

-### High Elf Racial Feats

-#### Fey Teleportation
-*Prerequisite: Elf (high)*

-Your study of high elven lore has unlocked fey power that few other elves possess, except your eladrin cousins.
-Drawing on your fey ancestry, you can momentarily stride through the Feywild to shorten your path from one place to another.
-You gain the following benefits:

-* Increase your Intelligence or Charisma score by 1, to a maximum of 20.

-* You learn to speak, read, and write Sylvan

-* You learn the [misty step](https://www.dndbeyond.com/spells/) spell and can cast it once without expending a spell slot.
-You regain the ability to cast it in this way when you finish a short or long rest.
-Intelligence is your spellcasting ability for this spell.

 ## Wood Elf